 - Lower Output: Due to the limitations of the speed of a human being as compared to a machine, the level of output is lower than that of the mechanized industry.
 Therefore the supply lags the demand, and the consumers switch to substitutes.

 - Lower Turnover: As labor-intensive work requires a lot of hard work, the prices set for such products are quite high and therefore are not affordable to all consumers.
 Consequently, this results in lower turnover.
 Examples could be designer clothing.

 - Unsatisfied Demand: As the product is unique, reproducing identical goods is not always possible, the consumers need to settle for slightly differentiated products, and that may not always lead to some level of satisfaction and may even lead to a loss of certain demand, where the consumer is not in favor of compromise.

-- Quality Standards: Human error cannot be eliminated, and therefore the quality of produce suffers.
+- Quality Standards: Human error cannot be eliminated; therefore, the quality of produce suffers.
 Mechanized products are standardized, and consequently, the quality standards are maintained.